parthasarathi085/Expense-Approval-Workflow-use-case/README.md

 - Predict approvers & auto routing based on limits
 - Auto approval based on items and compliance checks

-Listing all machine learning models and algorithms would be an exhaustive task, as there are numerous techniques developed for various types of problems and domains.
-However, I can provide a broad categorization of some commonly used machine learning algorithms:
+### Some commonly used machine learning algorithms:

 1. **Linear Models**:
    - Linear Regression